 Creating a precedent for state policing and social control that tormented future generations of Black people in America, colonial, state, and federal authorities implemented a complex web of legal codes, patrols, and militias that monitored and governed Black people’s lives in sickening detail, regulating their movement and ensuring that whites felt empowered to use all means—legal and extralegal—to control Black lives.
 Ultimately, this project argues that if we ever hope to defeat and destroy the systems of social control that plague Black people’s lives, we must have an honest reckoning with the omnipresent white fear that has created, sustained, and fortified them.
-My research on this topic has already gained significant interest, as a portion of it will be published in a forthcoming chapter co-authored with Michelle Alexander (author of The New Jim Crow) in the much-anticipated New York Times book publication, 1619.
+A portion of this research appears in a chapter co-authored with Michelle Alexander (author of The New Jim Crow) in The 1619 Project: A New Origin Story.

 Copyright © 2019 Dr. Leslie Alexander

 All Rights Reserved